-The host institution is responsible for confirming the line judges, official scorer, scoreboard operator, libero tracker, statistics crew and public-address announcer.
+The host institution is responsible for confirming the line judges, scorer, scoreboard operator, assistant scorer, statistics crew and public-address announcer.
 One of the referees assigned by the NCAA will serve as the alternate official.
 All scorer's table personnel should be dressed in business attire or official apparel (i.e., no apparel with the logo of the host institution/conference).
-Scorer's table personnel should report to the table not later than one hour before match time to meet with the match officials and a representative from the men's volleyball committee.
+Scorer's table personnel should report to the table not later than one hour before match time to meet with the match officials and a representative from the women's volleyball committee.
 The scorer's table should accommodate the following:

-Preliminary Round
+Regionals

 Team SID (2)

 Tournament director

 Alternate official

+Scorer

-Official scorer
+Assistant scorer

-Libero tracker

-Public-address announcer

 Scoreboard operator

 NCAA site representative